Make

 touch one

-Interrupting or killing make
+### Interrupting or killing make <a href="#interrupting-or-killing-make" id="interrupting-or-killing-make"></a>

-Note only: If you ctrl+c make, it will delete the newer targets it just made.
+Note only: If you `ctrl+c` make, it will delete the newer targets it just made.

-Recursive use of make
+### Recursive use of make <a href="#recursive-use-of-make" id="recursive-use-of-make"></a>

-To recursively call a makefile, use the special $(MAKE) instead of make because it will pass the make flags for you and won't itself be affected by them.
+To recursively call a makefile, use the special `$(MAKE)` instead of `make` because it will pass the make flags for you and won't itself be affected by them.

 new_contents = "hello:\n\ttouch inside_file"